risqiutama/risqiutama.github.io/_pages/about.md

 Research Interest
 ======
 My main research interest revolves around the intersection between computer vision and machine (deep) learning, applied to a wide range of problems including navigation, positioning, mapping, object detection, or semantic segmentation, among others.

 Nevertheless, I am also keen to work in the area of cyber-physical systems which typically combines multi-modal sensor data with AI-based intelligent inference systems.
+In this area, the downstream application might be applicable in healthcare, smart cities, environmental monitoring, and many others.

 Recent News
 ======